TITLE 6 PRIMARY AND SECONDARY EDUCATION

 assessment shall be conducted.

-of enrollment in U.S. schools.
-The
+(i) Length of enrollment in U.S.

-standards-based assessment program depend on the length of time that the student
+program depend on the length of time that the student has been enrolled in U.S.

-For students who are new to U.S. schools, the following applies: Students who are enrolled for the first year
+Students who are enrolled for the first year in a U.S. school may

-in a U.S. school may receive an exemption from the system of assessments for English
+receive an exemption from the system of assessments for English language arts,

 assessments, the student shall participate in the Spanish-language version of